What is the Best Form of Therapy in Phobia Treatment?

 Hypnotherapy and Exposure therapy

 Hypnotherapy involves inducing a trance-like state to explore thoughts and feelings in the conscious and subconscious mind.
 While it can offer temporary relief and insight, it lacks the essential component of actual real-world experience to create new memories.
-As mentioned, creating memories are the only way the amygdala can learn and change.
+As mentioned earlier, creating new positive memories is the only way the amygdala can learn and change.

 Habituation and Extinction